Lightspeed works very well as a point-of-sale system but you may face some headaches when setting it up and during regular use.

 We've written all about how to choose the right POS system for your business, and 9 inspiring ideas on how to use POS system customer data to help you get the most from your point of sale solution.

-Lightspeed POS: Pricing
+Lightspeed POS: Plans and pricing

 Lightspeed POS: Features

-Lightspeed POS: Ease of use
+Lightspeed POS: Interface and use

 Lightspeed POS: Support